 - Reduce or eliminate alcohol consumption.

-If you recognize any of the signs of oral cancer, schedule an appointment with your dentist as soon as possible for an oral cancer screening.
+If you recognize any of the, schedule an appointment with our dentists as soon as possible for an oral cancer screening.
 That small step may end up saving your life.

 What Does an Oral Cancer Screening Look Like?

 Oral cancer screenings are quick, pain-free, and can be completed as part of your regular dental checkup.
-Visiting our oral cancer screening dentist on a regular basis is the best way to make sure you stay cancer-free.
+Visiting our Shelby Township dental office on a regular basis is the best way to make sure you stay cancer-free.

 Ready for an Appointment?

-Is it time for another appointment?
-If so, call our office.
-Both Jeffrey Baker DDS & Dr. Evan Castille DDS are experienced dentists in Shelby Township, MI who care about helping you get back to a healthier and happier smile.
+If you’d like an oral cancer screening, call our experienced dentists in Shelby Township, MI, who care about helping you get back to a healthier and happier smile.
 You can fill out our online contact form or call Smiles by Baker at (586) 992-0814.